nynnejc/DATA-GBG-E24C-1/Resources/Projects/tamagotchi.md

 ZZZzz /,`.-'`'    -.  ;-;;,_
      |,4-  ) )-,_. ,\ (  `'-'
     '---''(_/--'  `-'\_)
-Miaui McLickALot now has full energy!
+Moo Deng now has full energy!
 What would you now like to do?
 1 - play
 2 - feed